ipwnosx/sellixbot/README.md

 # sellixbot
-sellix pot in py for discord
+sellix bot in py for discord